-The ultra dirt-cheap, simple amino acid glycine may be the ultimate as an anti-aging substance.
-It seems that glycine is able to reverses the aging process in connective tissue cells – and who knows, perhaps in other types of cells too.
+The ultra dirt-cheap and widely available, simple amino acid glycine may be the ultimate supplement for Masters Athletes as an anti-ageing substance.
+It seems from research that glycine is able to reverses the ageing process in connective tissue cells – and who knows, suggestions indicate in other types of cells too.

 If after reading this, you want some Glycine, you can do so HERE

-But the Japanese researchers, who compared the fibroblasts of young and old athletes, couldn’t see this increase in genetic errors.
-What they did see was that aged mitochondria worked less hard.
-The aged fibroblasts used significantly less oxygen, which would indicate that they produced less energy.
+The Japanese researchers, found that aged mitochondria worked less hard.
+The aged Mitochondria used significantly less oxygen, which would indicate that they produced less energy.

 The Japanese researchers performed a series of gen-tech tricks on the aged fibroblasts and successfully managed to transform them into life giving stem cells.
 These tricks however don’t work in living organisms, by the way, but you however can use them to rejuvenate cells in test tubes.
 After doing this, the researchers observed that the aged mitochondria actually started to generate more energy again as a result of the rejuvenation.